-Remember when you had a picky toddler who didn’t eat anything and you worried they were going to starve?
+Remember when you had a picky toddler who didn’t eat anything and worried they would starve?
 They didn’t.
-Your college kid will not starve either, but if they’re having real food insecurities, have them reach out to an on-campus social worker or someone at financial aid, or the student services center.
+Your college kid will not starve either, but if they have real food insecurities, have them reach out to an on-campus social worker or someone at financial aid or the student services center.

 6. Being broke

 How does one learn the value of a dollar?
 When they only have ONE to their name.
 Nothing teaches young adults more about money and money management than having none — or having very little.
-Suddenly, $5 cups of coffee are no longer looked at as a need, and that’s a very good thing because being broke in college means learning the very important difference between needs and wants.
+Suddenly, $5 cups of coffee are no longer looked at as a need, which is a very good thing because being broke in college means learning the important difference between needs and wants.

 7. No instant responses to texts or phone calls

 Your college kid will not have the same daily schedule as you.
-As a matter of fact, when you’re waking up for the day, there’s a great chance he is finally going to bed for the day.
-Remember this when you text him at 2 o’clock in the afternoon and you don’t get a response until 2 o’clock in the morning.
-They’re like bats, only with dead cell phones and completely clueless to the fact we think no immediate answer means they’re in a ditch somewhere.
+When you’re waking up, there’s a great chance he is finally going to bed for the day.
+Remember when you text him at 2 o’clock in the afternoon, and you don’t get a response until 2 o’clock in the morning?
+They’re like bats, only with dead cell phones and completely clueless that we think no immediate answer means they’re in a ditch somewhere.

 Got it?
 Good.
 Now relax, turn your phone off, and let your kids figure out life On.
 Their.
 Own.

-(And that money you were going to spend on cleaning supplies for them?
-Go get a pedicure.)
+(And that money you would spend on cleaning supplies for them?
+Get a pedicure.)